WOLF retro DESIGN Comparison. 15th February 2021

 The LS-YS1 semi-hard case had a more leather like texture in the vinyl.

 This is a rare image from a 1989 product catalog that features the full range of synthesizer cases.

 In 1989 Yamaha moved into a new range beginning with the SY77.
 All cases began to look rather uniform in black with silver trimmings.
 Only the Flagship SY77 & SY99 models had hard and Flight cases though the flight cases are extremely rare.

 The standard look into the 90s first seen in the DX11.
 This SY77 case was known as the LC-SY1H.

-The Flight case (above left) is extremely rare and we have yet to see one in the flesh.
-The LC-SY1F does appear throughout many Japanese catalogs and often is depicted with a slightly different colour that we think suggests a different texture or finish.
+The Flight case (above left) is extremely rare.
+The LC-SY1F does appear throughout many Japanese catalogs and often is depicted with a slightly different colour because in the flesh it is actually a grey colour.

 This flight case came with an SY77 Purchased from Japan.
-We believe that it could be the elusive LC-SY1F.
+It does not have YAMAHA on it but certainly feel slike a Yamaha case.
 It is the exact same size as the hard case, with the same edges, corners and handle.
 It also uses the same surface material found on the DX7II series hard case, except in a dark blue.
-The only doubt we have comes from the fact that this case does not say YAMAHA on one side.
+Doubt of it’s originality comes from the fact that this case does not say YAMAHA on one side.
 It’s possible that it wore away as many DX7II hard cases lost their logos due to a poor adhesion between the label and the rubberized surface.
 Or perhaps Yamaha simply did not put their logos on this flight case.
-If we ever find another SY77 flight case, we may be able to confirm.

 Size comparison between the SY77 and SY99 hard cases.